libprima/prima/README.md

 the **modern** Fortran version was started by refactoring Powell's code into the free form via a small [MATLAB tool](./matlab/setup_tools/freeform.m).
 However, such refactored code is far from what is desired, because it inherits completely the structure and style of Powell's code except for the layout.
-Extensive modifications are needed to reorganize (indeed, to **rewrite**) the code.
+Significant modifications are needed to reorganize (indeed, to **rewrite**) the code.
 To maintain the faithfulness and quality of the reference implementation, extensive tests are conducted after each and every tiny modification, using the [CUTEst](https://github.com/ralna/CUTEst) problems via [MatCUTEst](https://github.com/equipez/matcutest).